 Tibial Plateau Leveling Osteotomy (TPLO) for Treatment of Ruptured Cranial Cruciate Ligament

 TPLO is a very intensive procedure requiring exact precision to treat the cranial cruciate ligament deficiency.
 Dr.Sran has been performing this procedure as an orthopedic surgeon since 2003 with excellent results.
 We accept the referrals from other veterinarians across BC, Canada and Washington (WA) state, USA.
-Waiting period is only 1-2 weeks.
-Patients are sent home on 2nd day after the surgery.
+The waiting period is only 1-2 weeks.
+Patients are sent home on the 2nd day after the surgery.
 Follow-ups are usually done at the referring hospitals.

 What is a Ruptured cranial ligament?

-The cranial cruciate ligament (CCL) is a structure in your dog's knee joint, that helps prevent excessive motion between the femur (thigh bone) and the tibia (shin bone).
-The CCL may become injured, either from trauma or due to dog's natural leg conformation, resulting in a sudden or gradual tear of the ligament.
+The cranial cruciate ligament (CCL) is a structure in your dog’s knee joint, that helps prevent excessive motion between the femur (thigh bone) and the tibia (shin bone).
+The CCL may become injured, either from trauma or due to a dog’s natural leg conformation, resulting in a sudden or gradual tear of the ligament.
 A torn CCL causes the knee joint to be unstable, resulting in joint pain, inflammation and hind leg lameness.

 This initiates the development of arthritis and may damage another structure in the knee called meniscus.